needhelpjal/Hello-World/README.md

 ipfs config --json API.HTTPHeaders '{"Access-Control-Allow-Origin": ["*"]}' -

 I have run the above but do not know what CORS is or how to implement it as I am no coder

+But it is still not working ? any help please.